globalizejs/globalize/README.md

 share the same i18n dataset between Globalize and other libraries that leverage CLDR.
 There's no need for duplicating data.

+Globalize is systematically tested against desktop, mobile browsers and Node.js.
-Using Globalize, you'll get consistent results across different browsers and you'll get consistent results across browsers and the server.
-Globalize is systematically tested against desktop and mobile browsers and Node.js.
+So, using it you'll get consistent results across different browsers and across browsers and the server.

 For alternative libraries and more, check out this [JavaScript globalization overview](http://rxaviers.github.io/javascript-globalization/).